What are Some Alternative Words for Toilet and Where do They Come From?

 Despite his reputation for causing mischief and calumny with his words, his invention was viewed as a genuine innovation.

-Another slightly dated alternative word to toilet, ‘khazi’ (also spelt karzy, kharsie or carzey) is derived from the low Cockney word ‘carsey’, meaning a privy.
+Another slightly dated alternative word to the toilet, ‘khazi’ (also spelt karzy, kharsie or carzey) is derived from the low Cockney word ‘carsey’, meaning a privy.
 It has its roots in the nineteenth century, but gained popular usage during the twentieth century.

 The word Latrine has its roots in both Latin and French.
 It comes from the Latin word for wash, ‘lavare’.
 Over time, this Latin word evolved into ‘lavatrina’ which was then shortened to ‘latrina’ before eventually becoming ‘latrine’ courtesy of the French people in the mid-1600s.